 At the fishing boat, I stayed in the inflatable, handing silver bricks up to the two guys on deck, ready to cut loose.
 Time was critical.
 This whole operation was happening on a clear day.
 I did NOT want to show up on some photographs from a Coast Guard plane …

 The fishing boat started moving upwind.
 When the line to the sailboat came tight I cut loose, slid downwind along the main rope in the empty inflatable, and immediately Roy and I started loading it up again.

 As soon as it was full and the boats were in position, I slid hand over hand down the line to the fishing boat again.
 I stayed in the inflatable boat until it was unloaded.
 Then I wanted to check on the load in the fishing boat, to make sure it was packed right.
 I went on board.

 But the fishing boat felt strange.
 After four months at sea I was attuned to all the motions of a boat.
 This boat felt, don’t know how to describe it, maybe “mushy”.
 The motions of the boat weren’t crisp.

 I went below decks to see what was going on.
 I stepped off the bottom step of the companionway ladder into … cold sea water up to my calves.

 The !@#$%^& fishing boat was sinking!
 Water was up well over the floorboards.
 It was so outrageous it took a moment for my brain to accept it.

 The.
 Boat.
 Was.
 Sinking.

-After four months at sea, I’m standing in a sinking boat.
+After four months at sea, after endless sorrows, miscalculations, betrayals, and nautical madness, I’m standing in a sinking boat.